Kshitijv24/Learning-Unity-Game-Engine/README.md

 - Creating Prefabs

 - Making all the Sprites an Prefabs so we don't have to do all the Physics Stuff again and again

+DATE:	07-01-2022

+- All the C# Programming Stuff

+	- Creating an simple Player Movement Script without using Rigidbody2D because this is the movement we need in our game only using transform.position component

+- PlayerController C# Script

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class PlayerController : MonoBehaviour
+{
+    private bool canMove = true;

+    [SerializeField]
+    private float maxPos;

+    [SerializeField]
+    private float moveSpeed;

+    private float xInput;

+    void Update(){
+        if (canMove){
+            Move();
+        }
+    }

+    void Move(){
+        xInput = Input.GetAxis("Horizontal");
+        transform.position += Vector3.right * xInput * moveSpeed * Time.deltaTime;

+        float xPos = Mathf.Clamp(transform.position.x, -maxPos, maxPos);
+        transform.position = new Vector3(xPos, transform.position.y, transform.position.z);
+    }
+}

+	- in player movement script we created movement for our Player Sprite model

+	- And also we need to clamp the player position so we our player don't go our of the screen

+	- to achive this functionality we used an Unity build in feature called Mathf.Clamp